Skincare quiz guide for Shopify and WooCommerce (2026)

 How to build a high-converting beauty quiz: data-backed best practices

-The following best practices are drawn from the RevenueHunt dataset of 900+ quizzes and 1.29 million responses.
+The following best practices are drawn from the RevenueHunt dataset of 20,000+ stores and 45M+ responses.
 They are not opinions about what should work.
 They are patterns from what actually does.

 The old advice to “keep it short” is wrong for beauty.
 The platform data tells a more nuanced story: